openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 <div class="wide" style="padding-top: 1930px;"></div>

 ___
-as if it were a single action roll, rather than interpreting each action roll separately.
+succeeds.
+The GM interprets this success or failure as if it were a single action roll, rather than interpreting each action roll separately.

 The GM always has the final say as to when a group action roll is called for and, if so, which characters may contribute to the task.